 We all know we need to exercise to maintain a healthy weight and functioning body, but how much actually makes a difference?
 The Surgeon General recommends that adults engage in moderate-intensity exercise for at least 2 hours and 30 minutes a week.
 This could be as simple as a brisk walk or bike ride on the Greenway once the weather finally thaws or signing up for a water aerobics class or personal training at The Paul H. Broyhill Wellness Center.

 Apprehensive to join a gym and don’t know where to start?
 Our Thrive program offers supervised training and instruction for participants to achieve their personal health goals.
 There are currently three tracks that are tailored to your needs: weight loss, cardiopulmonary, and oncology.

 Click here to find out more and download the referral form for your healthcare provider.

 Listen to Your Heart

 While living a healthy lifestyle is integral in maintaining a functional and thriving heart, it’s also important to be active about what your body is telling you.
 Know the signs of a heart attack and be proactive about seeking help when you know you feel “off.”
-According to Heart.org, signs to look for include discomfort in the center of your chest that lasts more than a few minutes or goes away and comes back.
+According to The American Heart Association, signs to look for include discomfort in the center of your chest that lasts more than a few minutes or goes away and comes back.
 The sensation can feel like uncomfortable pressure, squeezing, fullness, or pain.

 If you are experiencing cardiac symptoms, call (828) 264-9664 to schedule an appointment.